-Fear and anxiety are dangerous.
-The extreme form of fear is panic and the problem with panic is that its an ineffective state for anything other than running the fuck away.
-And if your job is provoking these feelings, it can be hard to run away (especially without FU money).
+Fear and anxiety are dangerous and often ineffective states.
+The extreme form of fear is panic and the problem with panic is that its an ineffective state for anything other than freeze, fight or flight.

 The power of State is under-estimated by almost everyone but particularly by logical people.
-Their “logic” tells them that because they feel depressed, the world must be a depressing place.
-There must be something wrong with the world rather than with them.
-They’d do better to take a look at themselves in the mirror.
+Their logic tells them that because they feel depressed, the world must be a depressing place.

+The good news is that it’s easier to change your state than it is to change the world.
 The quickest way to improve your state is exercise.
-Just about any exercise has a positive effect on your State.
-I find walking, running and cycling and running both physically uplifting and mentally calming.
+Just about any exercise has a positive effect on your State: walking, running, cycling and HIT can all improve your state.

-But, as I may have mentioned before, I think lifting weights is the most effective way to improve your state over time.
+I think lifting weights might be the most effective way to improve your state over time.
 It improves body composition (more muscle, less fat), improves your posture and your hormonal balance.
 Weight training has changed me physically.
 What’s more surprising is how it makes life just feel better.
-Weight training is one of the greatest “hacks” for eliminating anxiety and fear.

 A word on time horizon: weight training takes years to achieve best results in terms of body composition.
 But the boost to your morale and to your state (and therefore to your effectiveness) from sprinting or a work out is immediate.

-If you are worried about your finances or struggling to overcome procrastination and are trying to “logic” or “learn” your way out of this by reading, you may be looking in the wrong place.
+If you are worried about your finances and are trying to use logic to eliminate anxiety, you may be looking in the wrong place.

-Get off your screens, get outdoors, get active, get your heart rate up!
+Get off your screens, get outdoors and get active!